CESNET/eduroam-db/README.md

 ### configuration

+The main idea to use configuration for this was to separate create additional layer that is not dependent on any specific data source.

 ### admin to realm mapping

 It is necessary for the web application to know which administrator has permissions to edit specific realms.
 This is done via configration.

+Configuration is done via JSON format.
+TODO example

 TODO